Coins and Banknotes of Vietnam

 China S3719, Yunnan-Guangxi-Guizhou 1 Yuan 1949 watermark

-The distinctive feature here is that this money was printed on Vietnamese money paper, a type of straw paper with a watermark of a five-pointed star in a circle, containing the letters VN (Viet Nam).
+The distinctive feature here is that these notes were printed on Vietnamese banknote paper, a straw paper type with a watermark of a five-pointed star inside a circle, containing the letters VN (Việt Nam).
 The front of the note is reddish-brown with an image of Mao Zedong, and the back is gray or purple.
 The color scheme is simple, with only two colors for both sides of the note.
-The notes also include propaganda messages for the People's Liberation Army of China.
+The banknote also bears propaganda slogans supporting the Chinese People's Liberation Army.
 The design of this currency is less elaborate than the one of the Vietnamese banknotes in the same period.

 Vietnam P-20, 10 Dong 1948 watermark